takuphilchan/takuphilchan/README.md

 - 👋 Hi, I’m Phillip Chananda @takuphilchan
-- 👀 I’m a software developer.
+- 👀 I’m a software engineer.
-- 🌱 I’m currently learning masters software engineering.
+- 🌱 I’m currently doing masters in software engineering and research in computer vision
 - 💞️ I’m looking to collaborate on software development projects and artificial intelligence projects.
 - 📫 How to reach me email: takuphilchan@gmail.com / linkedIn: Phillip Chananda / facebook: Phillip Chananda / whatsapp and mobile: +86 158 7179 2071.